rm511130/Physna_Training/README.md

  <details>
   <summary>Answer #10</summary>
   -- Yes, it confirmed our answer to question #9.
-The additional "noise" seen when the 3rd and 4th checkboxes were selected also indicated that the cubes were not 100% identical to each other across the two models: 3_Objects and 3_Objects_Diff.
+The additional "noise" seen when the 3rd and 4th checkboxes were selected also indicated that the cubes were not 100% identical to each other across the two models: ico and dod.
 Note that Physna was able to compare the correct pair of cubes to each other even though their relative positions and orientations were completely different.
 </details>

 4. The answer to Question #10 can be more clearly seen when you follow the steps below, per the animation that follows: